linguini1/ticTacToe/README.md

 There are two modes to this game: PvP and PvC.
 You can choose between these modes at the beginning of the game.

 If you select PvP, you and the other player will share the keyboard to make moves.
 If you select PvC, there are three game modes to choose from: easy, medium and hard.
-Player One will always use *X* and Player Two or The Computer will always use *O*.
+Player One will always use **X** and Player Two or The Computer will always use **O**.

 All the squares on the board are accessed by number coordinates.
-The first row being 1, second being 2 and third being 3.
+The first row being '1', second being '2' and third being '3'.
 The columns are indexed in the same way, from 1-3.
 Rows are indexed from top to bottom, columns indexed from left to right.
 You must input your move in the format [row][column].
 There will be an example displayed at the begging of the game.

 The rounds function as a competition of "best of", where one player only has to win the majority of the rounds to take the ultimate victory.
 The default mode uses a best of 3 game format, but you can also set the number of rounds you want to play at the game's start.
 You can only choose an odd number of rounds in order to comply with the "best of" format.

 ## Display
 After each round, the program will announce the winner and provide a short loading animation for the user to study the board.
 This is because there's no strikethrough animation when a player wins, so the winning line may not be as clear, especially when the computer is victorious because its plays are instant.

 After the pause, a score update is displayed before starting the next round.
 After all the rounds are completed, a final tally is shown, and the "ultimate winner" announced.

 ## How it works

-<h4>Easy Mode</h4>
+<h3>Easy Mode</h3>
 The computer randomly selects a spot on the board and fills it.

-<h4>Medium Mode</h4>
+<h3>Medium Mode</h3>
 The computer checks for 2 Xs in a line.
 If there are any, it places an O in the remaining space to block them.
 If there are two Os in a row, the computer will place an O in the remaining space and take the win.